Skip to content

 Mute and Snooze

-Press m on a notification to toggle its muted state.
+Press M on a notification to toggle its muted state.
 Muted notifications are dimmed in the list, prefixed with ~, and moved to the MUTED section.
 They are still delivered to the JSONL store and remain visible in the modal — only the bell indicator and toast pipeline ignore them.

 Press s to snooze a notification for 15m, 1h, 4h, or until tomorrow morning.
 Snoozed notifications are implicitly muted (so they fall into the MUTED section) and display a ⏰ <remaining> badge counting down to the snooze expiry.
 Toggling mute off cancels any pending snooze.
 The snooze expiry is persisted, so the notification re-emerges from MUTED on its own once the timer runs out.